Four Lectures on Analytic Solutions in Open String Field Theory: Lecture 2: Algebraic setup

-The integral is convergent for any $F(K)$ in $C_0(\mathbb{R}_{\geq 0})$.
-However, in the absence of geometrical description as a superposition of semi-infinite strips in the sliver frame, it is not manifest that such states multiply in the expected way.
-This remains an open problem.
-The computations of \cite{MurataSchnabl} also imply that when the wedge algebra is extended to allow multiplication with $c$-ghosts, computing correlation functions requires some understanding of the analytic structure of $F(K)$ in the complex plane.
-A generic continuous function does not have an analytic continuation.
-We therefore mention two other possible definitions of the wedge algebra.
+inside the polynomials which define the coefficients of wedge states in the Virasoro basis.
+The integral converges for any bounded and continuous $F(K)$.
+However, the resulting states are not in general characterized by surfaces, and we cannot rely on the generalized gluing and resmoothing theorem to ensure that the states multiply correctly.
+This remains an open question.} We therefore mention two other possible definitions of the wedge algebra.
 When considering the integral \eq{spec_int} we implicitly assumed that the spectrum of $K$ was real.
 This seems natural since $K$ is a real string field.
 But on second thought \eq{spec_int} is divergent for any complex $k$ with positive real part.
-From the point of view of the previous paragraph, this divergence would presumably indicate the failure of the Schwinger parameterization to define the inverse.
+From the point of view of the previous proposal, this divergence indicates the failure of the Schwinger parameterization to define the inverse.
 But presently we will take the divergence seriously.
 This suggests that the wedge algebra should be understood as an algebra of functions of a complex variable with non-negative real part.
-Since we want these functions to have a representation in terms of the Laplace transform, we further require that they should be {\it holomorphic} on the positive half of the complex $K$-plane.
-It is convenient to relate $K$ to a coordinate $\zeta$ on the unit disk with the transformation
+Since we want these functions to be represented by a Laplace transform, we further require that they should be {\it holomorphic} on the positive half of the complex $K$-plane.
+We can relate $K$ to a coordinate $\zeta$ on the unit disk with the transformation

 and introduce the norm